 Toledo Commission Salutes City’s Green Spaces

-This May, we’ll be collaborating with the Toledo Symphony Orchestra on their season finale pops concert.
-“Westwater Arts: Our National Parks” will feature two complimentary pieces from our repertoire: National Park Suite, which premiered last summer with the National Symphony, and the action-packed Rodeo! set to Copland’s lively Rodeo suite.
+This past May, we collaborated with the Toledo Symphony Orchestra on their sold-out season finale pops concert.
+“Westwater Arts: Our National Parks” featured two complimentary pieces from our repertoire: National Park Suite, which premiered the previous summer with the National Symphony, and the action-packed Rodeo! set to Copland’s lively Rodeo suite.

-The concert, conducted by Sara Jobin, will also showcase Sacred Places, a newly commissioned community-sourced visual piece saluting northwest Ohio’s protected natural areas and Toledo’s Metroparks system.
+The concert, conducted by Sara Jobin, also showcased Sacred Places, a newly commissioned community-sourced visual piece saluting northern Ohio’s protected natural areas and Toledo’s Metroparks system.
 For this project the TSO and Westwater Arts partnered with Toledo.com.
 We invited Toledo-area residents to submit their best photography of the most beautiful areas and favorite activities in their city’s cherished green spaces.

-Following the February photo deadline, Nicholas is handpicking a diverse selection from the submissions (over 1000!) to assemble into a new multimedia piece set to two movements from Evan Chambers’ Four Sacred Places.
+Following the February photo deadline, Nicholas handpicked a diverse selection from the submissions (over 1500!) to assemble into a new multimedia piece set to two movements from Evan Chambers’ Four Sacred Places.
 An Ohio native, Chambers is a professor of composition at the University of Michigan.
 He wrote Four Sacred Places in 2014 for a commission by the TSO to musically capture the spirit of several nature preserves around Toledo.
-For the upcoming concert, Nicholas will be working with the One Leaf Falling and Great Black Swamp movements.
+For the new production, Nicholas worked with the One Leaf Falling and Great Black Swamp movements.